The Ultimate Bali Wedding Guide

 Ask how many weddings they do each year, you want to make sure you’re not being crammed into a schedule that’s so full you won’t get the attention you deserve.

-Ask if they’ve done weddings at your venue before, if not, ask if they have experience with the type of venue you are planning to use.
-For example, beach weddings are very different from clifftop weddings, so make sure they know all the factors involved.
+Ask if they’ve done weddings at your venue before, if not, ask if they have experience with the type of venue you are interested in using.
+For example, beach weddings are very different from clifftop weddings, so make sure they know all the difference.

 Ask if they can take you on a site visit pre-wedding to check out various venues and whether there is a charge for this service.

 Ask about their preferred type of communication.
-Will they be open to hearing from you via Whatsapp or do they prefer email.
-Will there be weekly phone calls or skype meetings?
-And most importantly, will they be available in person for a final meeting before your wedding
+Will they be open to hearing from you via Whatsapp or do they prefer email?
+Will there be weekly phone calls or Skype meetings?
+Most importantly, will they be available in person for a final meeting before your wedding?

-Ask them about timelines, do they have an idea of when the more significant decisions need to be made and are they able to stick with a schedule.
+Ask them about timelines.
+Do they have an idea of when the more significant decisions need to be made?
+Are they able to stick with a schedule?